ritua2/documentation/FDS/README.txt

 $ smokeview create_remove

 Note, smokeview work well with MobaXterm on Windows.
-For Mac, make sure to install the most update XQuatz
+For Mac, make sure to install the most update XQuatz.
+Older XQuatz can result in errors like

+X Error of failed request:  BadValue (integer parameter out of range for operation)

+or
+X Error of failed request:  GLXBadContext
+  Major opcode of failed request:  149 (GLX)